CERT-Polska/n6/docs/guides/new_source/collectors/classes.md

 arguments to *each* of the later functions' calls.
 The default implementation just returns the given keyword arguments intact.

-`get_source_channel` returns the second part of the source identyfier.
+`get_source_channel` returns the second part of the source identifier.
 Here we need to explain it precisely: each source identifier follows the following format: `{provider name}.{channel name}` (each of the two parts must consist of ASCII letters, digits and hyphens only; and whole